The Thing (2011 film): Plot

-That night, Carter and Jameson stagger back from the crashed helicopter.
-Suspected to be alien, they are imprisoned in isolation.
-As the alien does not assimilate inorganic material, Kate proposes everyone be checked for dental fillings.
-The test implicates Sander, Edvard, Adam, and Colin, who have no fillings.
+That night, Carter and Jameson stagger back from the crash.
+Suspected of being infected, they are kept in isolation.
+As the alien does not assimilate and imitate inorganic material (as Kate realized from the discarded dental fillings), Kate proposes everyone to be checked for dental fillings.
+The test clears all but Sander, Edvard, Adam, and Colin, as they have no metallic fillings.

 Lars is abducted while going to fetch Carter and Jameson for testing.
-Carter and Jameson break into the main building, shooting Peder dead and puncturing his flamethrower tank, causing an explosion and knocking Edvard unconscious.
-When brought to the main room, Edvard violently transforms, infects Jonas and Jameson, and gruesomely assimilates Adam.
-Kate burns Jonas and Jameson before they can fully transform, then she and Carter pursue the Thing, which assimilates Sander.
+Carter and Jameson break into the main building, shooting Peder dead and puncturing his flamethrower tank, causing an explosion that knocks Edvard unconscious.
+When brought to the main room, Edvard violently transforms into the Thing, infects Jonas, kills Jameson, then assimilates Adam, becoming a two-headed thing.
+Kate burns Jonas and Jameson before they can fully transform, then she and Carter burn the Edvard/Adams-Thing before pursuing Sander, who had also been assimilated.

-The Sander-Thing drives off into the night in a snowcat pursued by Kate and Carter.
-The spacecraft suddenly activates, separating them.
-Kate falls into the ship and confronts the monstrous Sander.
-She kills him with a grenade which shuts down the ship's engines.
-Kate finds Carter and notices he is missing his earring.
-Carter indicates the wrong ear so Kate burns the Carter-Thing and moves to the second snowcat before driving away, presumably headed for the Russian station.
+The Sander-Thing drives in a snowcat to the spaceship.
+The spacecraft suddenly activates, shifting and separating Kate and Carter, with Kate falling into ship and Carter proceeding through the main hatch.
+Kate encounters the monstrous Sander-Thing and kills it with a grenade, which shuts down the ship's engines.
+Kate finds Carter and notices that he is missing his earring; Carter reaches for the wrong ear, confirming to her that he is the Thing in disguise.
+Kate burns the Carter-Thing, preventing its escape.
+Kate enters a second snowcat and prepares to drive to the Soviet base 50 miles away.

-The next morning, Thule's helicopter and pilot Matias return.
-Matias views the ruined station and the husk of the Edvard-Adam-Thing with horror.
-Colin has committed suicide, and Lars demands at gunpoint that Matias show his teeth.
+The next morning, Thule's helicopter and pilot Matias returns to the ruined station.
+Matias finds the burned remains of the two-headed Adams-Thing.
+Colin's corpse sits in the radio comms room, his wrists slit and a straight razor held in his hand.
+Lars, having been hiding in the building where Jameson and Carter attacked him, demands at gunpoint that Matias show his teeth.
 Lars' dog, thought dead, emerges and runs away.
 Realizing that the dog is a Thing, Lars orders Matias to give chase in the helicopter.